synox/disposable-mailbox/readme.md

         <?php print imap_base64("SU1BUCBleHRlbnNpb24gc2VlbXMgdG8gYmUgaW5zdGFsbGVkLiA="); ?>

 2. clone or download this repository
-3. copy the `dist` directory to your web server.
+3. copy the `src` directory to your web server.
 4. rename `config.sample.php` to `config.php` and apply the imap settings.
 Move `config.php` to a safe location outside the `public_html`.
 5. open `backend.php` and set the new path to `config.php`.

 ## Build it yourself
-Instead of using the files in the `dist` directory you can also build it yourself.
-You must have [npm](https://docs.npmjs.com/cli/install) and [composer](https://getcomposer.org/download/) installed.
+The src directory contains all required files.
+If you want to update the php dependencies, you can update them yourself.
+You must have [composer](https://getcomposer.org/download/) installed.
-The files are written to the `dist` directory.
 See also `build.sh`.

 Install php dependecies:

     composer install

-Copy backend files:

-    cp -rv src/{backend.php,config.sample.php} dist/

-Install javascript dependencies:

-    npm install

-Build frontend:

-    npm run build

-Run frontend with development server:

-    npm start

-There is a [Vagrantfile](Vagrantfile), in case you are familiar  with [vagrant](https://www.vagrantup.com/).

 ## TODO
  1. setup a link redirection provider (to keep the existence of your installation secret)